 |ground pepper to taste [optional]|

-- Heat the oil in a saucepan over moderately low heat, then add the leeks and sauté 2-3 min, with stirring, until they are softened.
+- Melt the butter in a saucepan over moderately low heat, then add the leeks and sauté 2-3 min, with stirring, until they are softened.
 Pour in the broth and water, then bring to a boil.
 Add the peas and lettuce, then simmer, partially covered (to reduce discoloration), 7-8 min, or until the peas are tender.

 - Stir in the mint, then purée the soup in a blender or food processor.
 Return the soup to the pan, season it with salt and pepper, then reheat it 2-3 min until it is hot.

-- Ladle the soup into bowls, drizzle the soy preparation on each serving and serve.
+- In a small bowl, beat the cream until it is thickened slightly but still pourable.
+Ladle the soup into bowls, drizzle the cream on each serving, garnish with croutons, and serve.

 The soup keeps up to 7 days in the refrigerator or up to 4 months in the freezer.